 When we say that the world is increasingly networked or connected, we are implicitly saying that it is complex.
 A basic understanding of complex systems can help us go from feeling paralyzed by the unraveling of our ability to control what’s happening from the world outside.
 It provides a new way of understanding the problem of the invisible or unknowable that we can’t control and helps us begin to solve the challenges that lie ahead.
 We're all familiar with the idea of using the right tool for the job.
 When your job is to understand a Complex Adaptive System, we believe that Complexity Science is that tool.

 Complex Adaptive Systems usually involve living organisms.
 They feature many connected and interdependent elements that have the capacity to change, and the ability to learn from experience.

-Linear scientific methods would seek to fully understand each individual element of the system, and the cause and effect relationship between the elements.
+Linear scientific methods seek to fully understand each individual element of the system, and the cause and effect relationship between the elements.
 If you're trying to understand a more mechanical, non-living system, these methods work nicely.
-For example, if you want to understand how and why a clock works, go with the linear scientific method.
+For example, if you want to understand how and why a clock works, you would go with the linear scientific method.

 Non-linear scientific methods also seek to understand the individual elements of a system, but in addition, they examine patterns of relationships, how they are sustained, how they self-organize, and how outcomes emerge.
 If you're trying to understand how and why societies, financial markets, or biological systems function, the non-linear approach is necessary.